brson/brson.github.com/_posts/2021-03-09-further-adventures-with-substrate-and-ink.md

 It suddenly occurs to me that I don't know where to find the Substrate API docs.
-I know the Ink API docs are self hosted in one place, and not on docs.rs.
+I know the Ink API docs are self hosted, and not on docs.rs.

-Rust API docs should be on docs.rs &mdash;
+Rust API docs that aren't on docs.rs are a minor annoyance.
-it's just expected by Rust programmers.

 I go to substrate.dev,
 and click the prominent "API Reference" link.